Medal of Honor: Underground

-Medal of Honor: Underground is a first-person shooter video game, the second installment in the Medal of Honor video game series, and a sequel to 1999's Medal of Honor.
-It was initially released for the PlayStation video game console in 2000.
-It was developed by DreamWorks Interactive and was published by Electronic Arts.
+Medal of Honor: Underground is a 2000 first-person shooter video game developed by DreamWorks Interactive and published by Electronic Arts.
+It is the second installment in the Medal of Honor series and was released for the PlayStation with an adapted port later for the Game Boy Advance, developed by Rebellion Developments.

 In 2002, the game was re-released in Europe as part of the compilation Medal of Honor / Medal of Honor: Underground.
 It later was re-released a second time on the North American PlayStation Network for the PlayStation 3 and PlayStation Portable.
 It was the last game developed by DreamWorks Interactive when the studio was still jointly owned by Microsoft Games and DreamWorks SKG.
 During the game's release, the studio was renamed EA Los Angeles.

 Gameplay

 The gameplay is much like its predecessor requiring the player to complete objectives by acquiring items, interacting with objects and destroying specified targets as well as the use of four different weapons and disguise against enemies.
 As well as new types of weapons, the new mechanics in the game are fighting against tanks and halftracks in three out of eight missions and fighting alongside friendly allies.

-After completing the game, the player can play a non-canon bonus level, named "Panzerknacker Unleashed", in which the player plays as Lt.
-Jimmy Patterson.
-Many strange enemies are fought at a castle, including gun-toting and vehicle-driving dogs, knights carrying battle axes, zombie soldiers, robotic soldiers and several large nutcrackers, called Panzerknacker.
+After completing the game, the player can play a non-canon bonus level, named "Panzerknacker Unleashed", in which the player plays as Lieutenant Jimmy Patterson.
+Many strange enemies are fought at a castle, including gun-toting and vehicle-driving dogs, knights carrying battle axes, zombie soldiers (with bodies that explode seconds after being killed), robotic soldiers which look like large nutcrackers, called Panzerknacker.
 The objective of all of the three missions available in this level is to build a Panzerknacker, who assists in the final mission.

 Game Boy Advance version

 A version of Medal of Honor: Underground was released for Game Boy Advance in 2002-2003.
 It is a first-person shooter based on the PlayStation version.
 The game was developed by Rebellion Developments and published by Destination Software.
 Underground for the GBA features up to 4 players using the Game Boy link cable and lex levels.
 The game is played in a three dimensional environment.
 The game's objectives usually revolve around finding certain papers.
-There is no save system however, each level has a code to play again in the future which can be viewed by pausing the game.
+There is no save system; however, each level has a code to play again in the future, which can be viewed by pausing the game.

 Plot

-France has been occupied by Nazi Germany and Vichy France in 1940.
-Manon Batiste assists her brother Jacques, who is killed in an attempted heist.
+Since 1940, France is occupied by Nazi Germany and ruled by the collaborationist Vichy regime.
+The game's protagonist, French Resistance commander Manon Batiste, assists her brother Jacques, who is killed in an attempted heist.
 Manon carries out her mission for the resistance until she is found and recruited by the OSS, who assign her around North Africa and Europe to foil the Milice and Nazis' defenses and plans of invasion until 1944, when Manon returns to help liberate Paris and avenge Jacques.